GoldenJuly/GJ_vim/README.md

 2.1 you'd better upgrade your vim version to 8.0+

 2.2 only for root user and will change later

+2.3 it has been configured install vundle in local directorys named bundle, so it is still worked offline

 3 how to install: